vrockai/pipeline-test/docs/content.md

 ---

-## Dietary variety relates to gut microbiota diversity and abundance in humans
+## Dietary variety relates to gut microbiota diversity and abundance in humans.
+ 28.06.2022, _X Huang, Y Gao, W Chen, Q Hu, Z He, X Wang, D Li, R Lin_

+We aim to investigate the relationship between gut microbiota and dietary variety in a Chinese population using Dietary Variety Score (DVS), an index of dietary variety, as little has studied the relationship of dietary variety and gut microbiota in a general population.

 [Source](https://link.springer.com/article/10.1007/s00394-022-02929-5)

+10.1007/s00394-022-02929-5

 ---